-14. If meetings or activities to discuss classified information or topics at SECRET or above are required in a Defence facility that is not normally maintained for audio-security, advice on security requirements is to be obtained from DS TSCM.
-Meetings or activities held at SECRET and above in non-accredited facilities are not to be held without prior approval by the Control Owner (ASSTA), or Australian Signals Directorate Defence Intelligence Security (ASD DIS) if at TOP SECRET.
-In seeking this approval, Control Implementers should undertake a security risk assessment, considering the mitigations listed in ASIO Technical Note 1/15 para 16.8.
+14. If meetings or activities to discuss classified information or topics at SECRET and above are required in a Defence facility that is not normally maintained for audio-security, advice on security requirements is to be obtained from the DS TSCM team.
+Meetings or activities held at SECRET and above in non-accredited facilities are not to be held without prior approval by the Control Owner (AS STA), or Australian Signals Directorate Defence Intelligence Security (ASD DIS) if at TOP SECRET.
+In seeking this approval,

+Control Implementers should undertake a security risk assessment, considering the mitigations listed in ASIO Technical Note 1/15 para 16.8.